traefik/traefik/docs/user-guide/cluster-docker-consul.md

     --acme.email=contact@mydomain.ca
 ```

-Let's Encrypt needs 3 parameters: an entryPoint to listen to, a storage for certificates, and en email for the registration.
+Let's Encrypt needs 3 parameters: an entryPoint to listen to, a storage for certificates, and an email for the registration.

 To enable Let's Encrypt support, you need to add `--acme` flag.

 Now, Traefik needs to know where to store the certificates, we can choose between a key in a Key-Value store, or a file path: `--acme.storage=my/key` or `--acme.storage=/path/to/acme.json`.

-For your email and the entrypoints, it's `--acme.entryPoint` and `--acme.email` flags.
+For your email and the entryPoint, it's `--acme.entryPoint` and `--acme.email` flags.

 ### Docker configuration